DillonOLeary/shelter_project/README.md

 # Shelter Project
 This project is a basic donation inventory management application.
-I wrote it as a part of an interview for Open Seattle.
+I wrote it as a part of an interview for a volunteer position at Open Seattle.

 ## Project Requirements
 1. Donation Registration: A feature that allows the shelter staff to record details of the donations, such as the donor's name, type of donation (money, food, clothing, etc.), quantity or amount donated, and the date of the donation.